Adrian Peterson: Professional career

-2007 NFL Draft
+Pre-draft

-On January 15, 2007, Peterson declared that he would forego his senior year of college and enter the 2007 NFL Draft.
+On January 15, 2007, Peterson declared that he would forego his senior year of college and enter the 2007 NFL draft.
 Coming into the league, he was known as a tall, upright runner possessing a rare combination of speed, strength, agility, size, and vision, along with a highly aggressive running style.
 His rare talent as both a great breakaway and power runner has often raised comparisons to past legends, including Eric Dickerson, Walter Payton, Gale Sayers, O. J. Simpson, Franco Harris, and Jim Brown.
 Concerns about his injuries suffered during college were noted by the media and potential NFL teams.
 He started 22 out of 31 games in his college career and had a dislocated shoulder his first year (although he did not miss any games), a high ankle sprain his sophomore year, and a broken collarbone his final year at Oklahoma.
 His durability was a consideration for at least two teams in their draft analysis, which impacted selection position.
 Prior to the 2007 NFL Draft, Peterson was compared by professional football scouts to Eric Dickerson.

-At the NFL Combine, Peterson measured in at 6'" and 217 pounds; he was clocked between 4.38 and 4.40 seconds in the 40-yard dash, had a vertical jump of 38.5 inches (0.98m) and performed well in positional drills.
-He solidified his status as a likely top-10 pick in the draft, arguably revealing more about his mental toughness than any psychological test or team interview could.